joejcox/LoL-champion-rotation/README.md

 # LoL Champion Rotation

 The app will fetch data from Riot Games API to display the latest champion rotation.
+I created this app when I first started learning React so it is a bit messy.

 ## Requires Riot Developer API Key

 You can get this from [Riot's Developer Page](https://developer.riotgames.com).

+## Todo

+Refactor code to use hooks + portals for modals.
+Use one modal and populate with data as opposed to generating a modal for each champion.
+Implement caching.

 ## Available Scripts